Make an interactive poster with sensors

 Learn how to create a poster with Printed Sensors

 With this interactive poster, Printed Sensors and a Touch Board are placed at the back of the poster.
 On the front, you can attach interactive points, for example, images or drawings.
-When you touch the interactive points, it triggers the Touch Board via proximity sensing and the Touch Board plays a track of your choice, which can be a sound or a recording.
+When you touch the interactive points, it triggers the Touch Board via proximity or touchless sensing and the Touch Board plays a track of your choice, which can be a sound or a recording.
 You can use this poster to hold a more interactive presentation and give the user more information or data.

 Using Printed Sensors is an alternative way of creating an interactive poster with Electric Paint and allows you to be more creative with the design of your poster.
 It’s also a great project for the Interactive Workshop Pack, which contains everything you need to create this poster.
 Use this project in your session with your students.

 If you haven’t set up the Touch Board with Arduino yet, please do so now.